nkonovski/vue-i18n-service/README.md

+# Note
+This fork support nuxtjs folders components and pages

 # vue-i18n-service

 The translation team (not developers) wants **a** file with all the keys to translate.
 But I love to use translations in **Single File Components**.